goombado/rpicam-mjpeg/README.md

 This will open two preview windows, and feed both with the camera input.
 However, the program will crash after displaying only one frame.
 I have added a 2 second sleep statement so that the preview windows with the single frame will be visible.

-2. rpicam_still fast image capture (initial approach):
+2. rpicam_still Image Capture Speedup (initial approach):

 These edits were an initial alternative approach to the task of improving the speed of taking a Raspberry Pi photo, modifying the rpicam_still files instead of the rpicam_jpeg files.